-An inmate who chooses to have an abortion shall be requested to sign a statement acknowledging that the inmate has been provided the opportunity for related counseling and chooses to have an abortion.
-Any financial obligations for elective abortions will be the responsibility of the inmate.
+An incarcerated person who chooses to have an abortion shall be given access to abortion services and be requested to sign a statement acknowledging that the person has been provided the opportunity for related counseling and chooses to have an abortion.
+Any financial obligations for elective abortions will not be the responsibility of the incarcerated person and will be handled consistent with state law as provided in Penal Code § 4011.1 and 15 CCR 1200.
 The jail shall provide necessary transportation and supervision for such services.
-Staff members who object to facilitating an inmate's elective abortion (including arrangements, transportation, and security) should not be required to perform such duties.
+Staff members who object to facilitating an incarcerated person's elective abortion (including arrangements, transportation, and security) should not be required to perform such duties.